Effective advocacy campaigns have the power to effect real change. Learn how to start your grassroots campaign off right with these tips and best...

 - State: This is where a large volume of grassroots advocacy occurs.
 Every state has its respective legislative body, governor, attorney general, etc. Advocating at the state level requires highly engaged supporters and a well-managed campaign as the legislation moves between different committees and legislative bodies.

-- Federal: These issues are often the most daunting — reaching out to Congress, the President, a regulatory body, and gaining traction is no easy task.
+- Federal: These issues are often the most daunting — reaching out to Congress, the President, or a regulatory body, and gaining traction is no easy task.
 However, with technology at your disposal, it is easy to drive grassroots action by creating scalable campaigns allowing people across the country to raise awareness and contact their respective representatives about a national issue.

 How Can You Create An Effective Grassroots Advocacy Campaign?